Switzerland

 Workers are entitled to a 13th-month salary equivalent to 8.33% of the Worker’s annual salary.

 Terminations with proper notice do not require a reason, provided they are not made in bad faith.
 However, the terminating party must provide a written explanation if requested.
 Contracts may also end immediately for good cause, by mutual agreement, or upon expiry of a fixed term.
-Severance may be required where an employment relationship is terminated with a Worker of at least 50 years of age after twenty years or more of service.
 Severance pay must be no less than two months' salary.
-Additionally, both abusive (ordinary) terminations and 'unjustified' terminations without notice result in a penalty payment of up to six months' salary.
+Additionally, abusive terminations notice result in a penalty payment of up to six months' salary.
 Workers are entitled to the following notices based on their length of service.
 First 3 months of service — 2 days 4 months to the end of the 6th month of service — 7 days 7 or more months of service — one month, always on the same day of the subsequent month.

-Workers must observe the same notice periods disclosed in the "Termination" section in resigning.
+Workers must observe the same notice periods as listed in the “Termination of Worker” section.
 The notice must be written.

 TCWGlobal stands unmatched as the leading employer of record service provider.
 Our global reach, expertise in diverse industries, and commitment to client satisfaction makes us the best choice.
 Looking for a global employer of record or international payrolling partner that will work with you and not for you?
 Trust TCWGlobal.
 We are here for you.